wut-dev/blog/_posts/2024-07-05-moving-aws-accounts-within-organization.md

 ----

-_This post was published by [wut.dev](https://wut.dev), a platform for managing AWS Organizations and Policies_.
+_This post was published by [wut.dev](https://wut.dev), a client-side platform for viewing, managing, and debugging AWS security policies, controls, and access issues related to AWS Organization Service Control Policies (SCPs), IAM policies, and resource policies._